-Once opened, musical notation mode can be selected (View menu) and the option to view the track list should be enabled from the of these is the only one currently selected as editable and it has also been selected for inserting any new notes.
-Let's look first at some of the things that you can already see here:
+Once opened, musical notation mode can be selected (View menu) and the option to view the track list should be enabled from the

 Contents menu.
 This can be used, amongst other things, to determine which items are visible and optionally editable, as well as which is to be used when inserting notes (see 13.27 to 13.29).
 You should make sure that you have a sound understanding of the track list and its features before working in musical notation view.